Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Experiments

+Table~\ref{tab:all-benchmark} summarizes results for each algorithm and validation method.
+We evaluated $K \in \{1, \ldots, 60\}$.
+For Stadion, we used uniform noise, $D=10$, $\mathbf{\Omega} = \{ 2,\ldots,10 \}$ and $s=\text{ARI}$.
+We also evaluate the partitions obtained with the ground-truth $K^{\star}$ and a selection of widely used clustering validation indices (when applicable) \cite{Desgraupes2013}, the Gap statistic \cite{Tibshirani2001} (with alternative versions A and B implemented in \cite{maechler2013package}), BIC, X-means \cite{Pelleg2000}, G-means \cite{Hamerly2004}, the Hennig procedure \cite{hennig2007cluster}, stability methods \cite{Ben-Hur2002,Lange2004}, and the recent SpecialK \cite{Hess2019}.
+For SpecialK, we used the default parameters indicated by the authors, but the assumptions made by the method failed on 11 data sets, explaining the poor results.
+Unfortunately, other methods like dip-means or skinny-dip did not have easy-to-use available implementations and were not included in this study.

 Stadion-max achieves the best results overall.
-On $K$-means, it is even ranked higher than $K^{\star}$ in terms of ARI.
-The second-best performing index is Wemmert-Gancarski.
+On $K$-means, it is even ranked higher than the Oracle in terms of ARI.
+The second-best performing index is Wemmert-Gancarski (WG).
 It was shown in \cite{balcan2016clustering} that agglomerative clustering is not robust to noise, which explains inferior Stadion results with Ward.
-Moreover, results are slightly biased in favor of the indices that are only valid for $K \geq 2$, unlike Stadion that will select $K=1$ on non-clusterable distributions, as shown in Appendix~\ref{appendix:examples}.
-Full result tables and statistical tests are provided in Appendix~\ref{appendix:results} along with a more thorough analysis.
-In particular, the ranking is unchanged by using other external performance measures such as AMI or NMI instead of the ARI.
-Beyond selecting $K$, Stadion may also be used to select the kernel parameter in spectral clustering, the radius in density-based clustering or select between different algorithms.
+Moreover, results are slightly biased in favor of the indices that are only valid for $K \geq 2$, unlike Stadion that will select $K=1$ on non-clusterable distributions.